 If you are already working in the safety and security industry or considering this field for your future, Embry-Riddle offers degree programs worth considering.

-We currently offer bachelor’s programs in safety, security, and intelligence, and a master’s program in Safety Science.
+We currently offer bachelor’s programs in conflict, safety, security, and intelligence, and master's programs in cybersecurity, safety, and security.
 Each program provides the requisite skills, the confidence in your abilities, and the opportunities to succeed in the field.

 Examine our degree programs to learn which most closely aligns with your career goals.

 Embry-Riddle offers a range of continued education programs, corporate training, seminars, and workshops for individuals and organizations in the aviation and aerospace industry.
 Specialized professional development courses can be found under broader categories such as Aviation Safety & Accident Investigation and Pilot & Crew Training.
 For more information, visit Professional Education

 The safety, security, and intelligence fields are emerging as societies become increasingly complex and threats are identified on a daily basis.
 The global environment demands specialists who can address, resolve, and prevent future safety, security, intelligence, and emergency management concerns.

 From aircraft accident investigators to security specialists, from cybersecurity professionals to intelligence officers, careers in safety, security, and intelligence are projected to grow and evolve with the changing needs of government entities and private corporations.
 Your degree can take you anywhere, including the CIA, FAA, FBI, US AID, local emergency management centers, airlines, aircraft manufacturers, cybersecurity-focused companies, the military, and private defense firms.

 Median annual salaries for careers in safety, security, and intelligence are promising according to the U.S. Bureau of Labor Statistics, and several of these career fields have high-levels of expected growth.

 Through 2019, according to U.S. Bureau of Labor Statistics